rust-lang/book/src/ch17-00-async-await.md

 The same basic dynamics come into play with software and hardware.
 On a machine with a single CPU core, the CPU can only do one operation at a time, but it can still work concurrently.
-Using tools like threads, processes, and async, the computer can pause one activity and switch to others before eventually cycling back to that first activity again.
+Using tools such as threads, processes, and async, the computer can pause one activity and switch to others before eventually cycling back to that first activity again.
 On a machine with multiple CPU cores, it can also do work in parallel.
 One core can be doing one thing while another core